scale100xu/min-stable-diffusion/README.md

 # Stable Diffusion in pytorch

-A single file of Stable Diffusion. it is simple, easy reader
+A single file of Stable Diffusion.
+It is simple, easy reader.I hope you enjoyed.
+I hope you can discovery light!!!

 The weights were ported from the original implementation.